If you're reading this, it means you've bought my Dad's second album!

 I always wanted to record a second album but life came in the way, Dad declined much, much more and my priority was making sure he (and Mum) were OK.

-So from then on, every couple of months I'd send over a new set of vocals and Chris would create tracks around them.
+So from then on, every couple of months I'd send over a new set of vocals and Chris would build tracks around them and we slowly pieced together the album over the next year.

 Why space?
 "Fly Me To The Moon and let me play amongst the stars, let me see what spring is like on Jupiter and Mars".
 The idea came from that really.
 Why don't we go to Mars....

 Dad's dementia was making him more and more confused - it's been upsetting to see over the last couple of years how it has affected him and how fragile and reliant on us he has become.
 In a way, I imagined us up there in space, away from the dementia and the upset.
-Dad travelling around from planet to planet doing his shows, much like he did in the clubs - but on an intergalactic scale.
-So why shouldn't we do it?
+Dad travelling around from planet to planet doing his shows, much like he did in the clubs - but this time on an intergalactic scale.
+We'd set off on a journey to the stars and these would be the songs to accompany that journey.

 One of the most important songs on the album for me is You'll Never Walk Alone recorded by the City of Prague Philharmonic Orchestra.
 Dad along with some of my uncles would always sing this at the end of a family party or wedding.
 The whole family (Dad was the eldest of 14 so you can imagine how many were there) would gather together in a circle singing along, arms entwined.
 It's an anthem for anyone going through difficult times.
 And if this is you, I hope it gives you hope.